IFYates/IFY.Shimr/README.md

 ```C#
 TestClass originalObject = (TestClass)((IShim)forcedCast).Unshim();
 ```

+## Design principal
+The purpose of Shimterface is to improve testability and inversion-of-control; therefore, all behavioural decisions are designed to be implemented as application design-time.
+This is not a mocking library.

+Outside of setting up your DI/IOC container and facades, if you're referencing Shimterface directly, it's likely that you're thinking about a different problem domain to the one solved by this library.

 ## Overiding Return/Parameter Types
 For simple class methods, the above will be enough to decouple from the concrete class; however, if the method returns or takes other concrete types, Inversion of Control and unit testability are not hugely improved.